believion/lingoClone/README.md

 ## Contributing

-We welcome contributions to improve LingoClone!
+We welcome contributions to improve Lingo Expert!
 If you have any suggestions, bug reports, or feature requests, feel free to open an issue or submit a pull request.

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-feature-name`).